microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 Two different approaches to method detouring were investigated and implemented in the cdl86 C library.
 First let's have a look at a typical function call for a simple C program.
-We will be using GDB to inspect the resulting dissasembly.
+We will be using GDB to inspect the resulting disassembly.

 ```
 #include <stdio.h>